094459/blog/content/newsletter/aws-open-source-news-and-updates-79.md

 **Cloud DevSecOps with Bridgecrew and Terraform** **8th September, 9am PST**

 From scanning infrastructure as code (IaC) for security misconfigurations to implementing automated DevSecOps workflows, this workshop will provide a hands-on experience to automate your cloud security.
-Find out more and [register via this link](https://aws-oss.beachgeek.co.uk/ud).

 **Cloud Native Day**
 **23rd September, Bern Switzerland**